Chapter 2. God’s Work, God’s Disposition, and God Himself I

 We will say simply about this.
 Most people know what a rainbow is, and there are some who have heard some stories about rainbows; some people believe them, some regard them to be legends, and some don’t believe them.
 Whatever the case, this fact is recorded in the Bible—it is something that happened and something that God has done.
 We have seen how God felt after He did this thing.
 So how did God feel?
 God created mankind, mankind rebelled against Him, and the mankind that was so good and that was so close to God in the beginning was annihilated by a flood—did God feel pained?
 (Yes.)
 He felt pained.
 How was His pain revealed?
 It’s in what we just read.
 God said: “And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.”
 These simple words reveal God’s feelings—He was greatly pained and, to say it in human terms, He was greatly saddened.
 We can imagine, after the flood destroyed the world, what was the earth then like, that had previously been filled with life?
 What was the earth that had previously been filled with mankind then like?
 No inhabitants, no living creatures, just detritus floating everywhere, and water as far as the eye could see.
 Was this what God had intended when He created the world?
 (No.) It certainly wasn’t.
 God’s original intention was to see life in all corners of the earth, to have mankind worship Him; at least, not just to have one man, Noah, worship Him, and not just for there to be only Noah whom He could call upon to fulfill His trust.
 Yet what God saw was not what He had originally intended, but instead it was the exact opposite.
 We can see here the true side of God: God’s heart was in pain.
 So, while He was revealing His disposition and expressing His feelings, He made a decision—what kind of decision?
 It was to use rainbows, rainbows in the clouds, the same rainbows that we can see, as a covenant with man, to tell man that God once destroyed the world with flood, that they may ever remember God had once done this kind of thing.

 Was it God’s desire to destroy the world?
 It certainly wasn’t.
 Although we can only imagine a little of the pitiful scene that followed the destruction of the world, we will never be able to imagine the sight God saw at that time.
 It can be said that neither the people of today nor the people at that time—no one at all—is able to imagine how God felt in His heart when He saw that spectacle, when He saw the world after it had been destroyed with flood.
 We can now use some simple human language to describe God’s frame of mind at that time and how He thought in His heart.
 If we use human language, we can say that God’s heart was hurt because of the destruction of the world with flood.
 And yet God could not have done otherwise, so what was His aim in making this covenant?
 It was a vow, a covenant with man, to tell them so they would remember that God did something like this, but that He would never again do something like this to destroy the world, and that He would never destroy the world in the same way again.
 Do we see God’s heart here?
 Have you seen it?
 That is, God’s heart was in pain when He destroyed that mankind.
 It is perhaps unsuitable to use human language to describe God’s heart, but you can imagine it and feel it, so to say it in human language: God’s heart bled and wept.
 Isn’t that the best way to describe it?
 Though it may be that this language is used to describe human emotions, seeing as human language is so insufficient, it doesn’t seem to Me to be too excessive or too wrong to use it to describe God’s feelings.
 At least you know what it means, right?
 (Yes.)
 Therefore, when we next see a rainbow, what will we think?
 (That God was greatly pained back then.)
 God was pained because He destroyed the world with flood.
 That is, although God hated that world and destroyed it, there was pain in His heart.
 Fortunately, there was something worth God deriving comfort from; who was that?
-That was Noah and his family of eight, and because of them it was worthwhile anyway for God to have paid the painstaking price to create all things.
+That was Noah's family of eight, and because of them it was worthwhile anyway for God to have paid the painstaking price to create all things.

 What part of God’s disposition should we understand here?
 Although God hated mankind, which was because of their opposition to Him, yet in God’s heart His concern, caring and mercy for mankind never changed, and even when He destroyed mankind, His heart remained unchanged.
 So what kind of heart do we see in God here?
 Mankind rebelled against God and was filled with corruption and, as far as God’s disposition was concerned and because of His essence, He absolutely had to destroy that mankind.
 Yet at the same time, God took pity on mankind and wished to use any method to redeem mankind and allow them to live on.
 But mankind opposed God and did not accept His salvation.
 That is, they didn’t accept God’s good intentions: I don’t appreciate Your kindness, and no matter how You call upon me, no matter how You provide for me and help me, I don’t appreciate Your kindness, I won’t listen to You and I won’t pay You any attention.
 To God, besides His mercy and patience, His heart was pained, and He waited until His utmost limit had been reached before doing what He had to do; there was a process.
 But what did God do in the time period before He destroyed mankind?
 Though God’s heart was so very pained and saddened, His attitude to mankind continued to be caring, concerned and abundantly merciful.
 So, what do we see here?
 God’s love for mankind is real; it is not just words, it is real.
 Is there any falseness in God’s love?
 (No.) Anything impure?
 (No.) This is even less the case.
 Any deception?
 (No.) Any illusion?
 (No.) Does God employ any deception or cover-up to make mankind see Him as lovable?
 God has never used any false evidence to make people see Him as lovable or to parade His own loveliness and holiness, right?
 (Yes.)
 So is this aspect of God’s disposition worth loving?
 (Yes.)
 Is it worth worshiping?
 (Yes.)
 From what we’ve spoken about up till this point, is God’s greatness just an empty page in man’s heart?
 Do you believe God’s greatness to be just empty words?
 (No.) It certainly isn’t.
 God’s supremacy, God’s greatness, God’s holiness, His tolerance—each and every detail of His disposition is put into effect and enacted upon every single person.
 Whether you can perceive it or not, God cares for each and every person in every possible way, and by any means possible He uses His wisdom and uses various methods in His approach to every single person, to warm and awaken their hearts.
 However many people are here today, each and every person has different experiences and different feelings about God; all these experiences, these feelings or perceptions come from God, and all these positive things come from God.
 So, if every one of you gathers together your experiences and knowledge of God and combines them with the sections of the Bible we are reading today, don’t you then have a truer, more suitable knowledge of God?